rjframe/json-rpc/README.md

   and send an error response to the client.
 * Pull the sockets in the client and server into a transport object; writing new transports will allow supporting alternative protocols (HTTP, etc.).
+* Need to support a function registry on the server, and runtime function lists on the client.

 ## Testing